nanos-world/docs/scripting/classes/WebUI.rst

   * - :term:`string`
     - GetType()
-    - Returns the type of this Actor
+    - Returns the type of this Entity

 Events